allegro/allegro.tech/_posts/2017-03-20-hitting-the-wall.md

 ### JVM
 Marathon is written in Scala and runs on the Java Virtual Machine.
-Take a look at GC and heap usage metrics and if you see Marathon spends much time in GC or you can’t see a saw shape on your heap utilization graph, check your GC and heap settings.
+Take a look at GC and heap usage metrics and if you see Marathon spends a lot of time in GC or you can’t see a saw shape on your heap utilization graph, check your GC and heap settings.
 There are many talks and tutorials on tuning a JVM.